What is eosinophilic granulomatosis with polyangiitis (Churg-Strauss)?

-Churg-Strauss syndrome (CSS) is an extremely rare disease – there are only 2 to 5 new cases per year per 1 million people.
-CSS results from inflammation that occurs in certain types of cells in blood or in tissues.
+Eosinophilic granulomatosis with polyangiitis (EGPA), formerly known as Churg-Strauss, is an extremely rare disease – there are only two to five new cases a year per one million people.
+EGPA is caused by inflammation (swelling) that occurs in certain types of cells in blood or in tissues.
 This inflammation causes injury to organ systems – the most commonly involved are the lungs, nose, sinuses, skin, joints, nerves, intestinal tract, heart, and kidneys.
-A main feature of CSS is that all patients have had a history of asthma and/or allergies.
+A main feature of EGPA is that all patients have a history of asthma and/or allergies.

-Almost all people with CSS have increased numbers of "allergic type" blood cells called eosinophils.
-Eosinophils are a type of white blood cell.
-Normally, eosinophils make up 5% or less of the total white blood cell count.
-In CSS, eosinophils usually make up more than 10% of the total white blood cell count.
-In addition, most biopsies contain clusters of cells called "granulomas" that may or may not involve blood vessels.
+Almost all people with EGPA have increased numbers of "allergic type" blood cells called eosinophils.
+Eosinophils are a type of white blood cell that usually make up 5% or less of the total white blood cell count.
+In EGPA, eosinophils usually make up more than 10% of the total white blood cell count.
+In addition, most biopsies (tissue samples) contain clusters of cells called "granulomas" that may or may not involve blood vessels.
 The granulomas often include eosinophils and are therefore called "allergic granulomas."
-In fact, another name for CSS is allergic granulomatosis.
-Some of the most serious manifestations of CSS are related to the presence of vasculitis.
+In fact, another name for EGPA is allergic granulomatosis.
+Some of the most serious cases of EGPA are related to vasculitis.

 What is vasculitis?